SINTEF/olmo/README.md

 # Front end

 We have implemented a grafana front end, and have some data being displayed on the website.
 However these are not currently open resources.

+# Development

+To develop the code, we generally test into a newly created DB.
+Running python files from your 'personal' user on the controller PC.
+Files on the remote (rasberry pi for example) computer should not be deleted.
+This can be done using the variable `drop_recent_files_lX`, obviously setting this to false.